Full Moon Hikes

-A $5.00 registration fee is required to reserve your spot on the hike, as well as an entry fee upon arrival [$7.00 per adult (14 and up) $4.00 per youth (7 - 13)] Rangers ask hikers to please arrive approximately 30 minutes before the starting time to ensure participation.
-Program fees are non-refundable unless the park must cancel the hike after your arrival.
+A $15 registration fee is required per person for this program.
+Participants must arrive at least 30 minutes before the starting time to ensure participation.
 Wear suitable clothing (prepare for cool nights), closed toe shoes, bring water, and a flashlight.
+Reservations must be made prior to the date of the event.
 Call 928-282-6907 to reserve your spot on the hike.
-Limit of 75 hikers.

 Daily Guided Nature Walks at Red Rock

 Every morning a volunteer naturalist leads a guided nature walk informing visitors about the different life zones of Red Rock State Park.
 The subjects discussed on this walk include geology, wildlife, history, archaeology, and plant life.

 Join us at Red Rock State Park for guided bird walks!
 Learn about Sedona's diverse and beautiful bird species while taking a stroll through this gorgeous park with a veteran bird enthusiast.